A Compositional Approach to Verifying Modular Robotic Systems: Beyond the Case Study

-This Dafny program verifies the decision-making algorithm, using a language that is closer to those in which \gls{ros} nodes can be implemented.
-Once the Dafny program has been verified against the \textbf{Agent} contract, it can be carefully reimplemented as a \gls{ros} node.
-The Dafny \textbf{Agent} can also be used with our calculus (\S\ref{sec:combination}) because it preserves the contract's assumptions and guarantees.
 Not only does this allow the user to develop multiple models (and potentially implementations) of the same node, it also facilitates the use of predefined or library functions that have been verified previously and also meet the required contracts.
 This can potentially streamline the verification step by supporting the use of previously verified robotic system nodes.

+The Dafny and Gwendolen agents described in this work provide potential alternatives to illustrate our approach.
+A developer should choose the formalism that most suitably matches their needs.
+Users of our framework should ensure that their FOL contracts are captured correctly in the formalism that they choose.
+To support this, systematic mappings between FOL and other logics/formalisms can be used but such mappings are out of scope for this paper.